-Thanksgiving dinner requires a battle plan.
-The sheer number of dishes, coupled with a bird that takes anywhere from 2 1⁄2 to 5 hours to roast, can rattle the ablest among them.
+Few home cooks take Thanksgiving dinner lightly.
+The sheer number of dishes, coupled with a bird that takes anywhere from 2 1/2 to 5 hours to roast, can rattle the ablest among them.
 Here are 10 tips to ease your mind.

 Any dessert that will be served chilled (such as puddings and mousses) should be made the night before.
 Ditto the cranberry sauce and the soup.
 Most oven-based Thanksgiving side dishes can be made ahead of time, an opportunity you should vigorously exploit.
 Make sweet-potato casserole, pumpkin pie, stuffing, etc., the night before and refrigerate them.